Eligible family members

 Family members with whom the beneficiary of refugee status or subsidiary protection can be reunited are:[1]

-• The spouse, registered partner or partner with whom the applicant for family reunification has been living in a long-term relationship;
+- The spouse, registered partner or partner with whom the applicant for family reunification has been living in a long-term relationship;

-• Minor unmarried children of the beneficiary:
+- Minor unmarried children of the beneficiary:

-• minor unmarried children of the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship;
+- minor unmarried children of the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship;

-• Adult children and parents of the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship, if the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship is obliged to support them under the law of their country; and
+- Adult children and parents of the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship, if the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship is obliged to support them under the law of their country; and

-• Parents of an unaccompanied child.[2]
+- Parents of an unaccompanied child.[2]

 Conditions and procedure

 Generally, there is no waiting period for a beneficiary of international protection to apply for family reunification after being granted international protection status.
 The only exception is made in the law for beneficiaries who have been granted subsidiary protection for one year – they obtain the right to family reunification after their status is extended.
-The new amendments to the Foreigners Act state that beneficiaries of international protection can start the family reunification process after the decision on their status becomes final.[5]
-In practice, this means that if persons with subsidiary protection decide to appeal against a decision, they cannot start the family reunification procedure until the procedure is finished and the decision on status becomes final.
+The new amendments to the Foreigners Act state that beneficiaries of international protection can start the family reunification process after the decision on their status becomes final.[6]
+In practice, this means that if an individual appeals the decision granting them subsidiary protection, they cannot start the family reunification procedure until the appeal procedure is finished and the decision on their own status has become final.

 There are no other differences regarding the criteria and conditions for family reunification between persons with refugee status and subsidiary protection.

-Persons enjoying either refugee status or subsidiary protection have to apply for family reunification within 90 days from the moment the decision on their status becomes final (or on the extension of subsidiary protection if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
-In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification that apply to all foreigners in Slovenia: possession of a valid passport, health insurance and sufficient financial means.[6]
+Those enjoying either refugee status or subsidiary protection have to apply for family reunification within 90 days from the moment the decision on their status becomes final (or on the extension of subsidiary protection if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
+In case the beneficiary does not apply within 90 days, the family member must meet the general conditions for family reunification that apply to all foreigners in Slovenia: possession of a valid passport, health insurance and sufficient financial means.[7]

 The authorities impose strict criteria regarding the required documents to establish identity and links with family members, which can be problematic for citizens of countries where the acquisition of such official documents is difficult or impossible.
 Applicants for family reunification notably have had difficulties obtaining original or notarised documents of family members in order to prove family ties.
 They also have had problems obtaining identification documents for family members, especially where the family members reside outside their country of origin.

 Vulnerable family members often request the assistance of IOM when travelling to Slovenia.
-Covering the cost of the assistance is the responsibility of the beneficiary.
+Covering the cost of the IOM assistance is the responsibility of the beneficiary.[16]

 [1] Articles 47.a(2) and 47.b(2) Foreigners Act.